<img height="1" width="1" src="https://www.facebook.com/tr?id=763856411650746&amp;ev=PageView &amp;noscript=1">

 • Missing Purchase Orders

 You must keep the original purchase orders.
-It will help you verify suppliers’ items and prices listed on the invoice payment.
-You can check if there are discrepancies and settle issues with suppliers.
-Missing purchase orders are a problem for the accounts payable team.
-Losing these can lead to more cash outflows due to double and unauthorised purchases.
+They will help you verify suppliers’ items and prices on the invoice payment.
+You can check for discrepancies and settle issues with suppliers.
+Missing purchase orders are a problem for the accounts payable team, and losing them can lead to more cash outflows due to double and unauthorised purchases.

 Before, finance teams mostly wrote invoices on paper.
 With the help of technological advancements, invoices moved to spreadsheets.
 Yet, they are still prone to errors since they involve manual entry.